 SCCA offers a full array of services to diagnose eosinophilia and HES.
 Doctors use blood tests, biopsies of affected organs, and sometimes a bone marrow biopsy (examining a small sample of marrow taken with a hollow needle) to try to identify the underlying cause of eosinophilia.
 To rule out allergic or drug reactions that might be affecting eosinophil levels in your blood, your doctor may ask you to temporarily stop taking certain medications or supplements.

 Doctors who specialize in allergies may be asked to perform tests for allergens.
-If secondary causes are not found and an HES is suspected then specific genetic tests may be performed for a mutated protein in the eosinophils called FIP1L1-PDGFR-alpha and other tests performed to look for abnormal t-cells.
+If no underlying cause is identified and HES is suspected, genetic tests may be done to look for abnormal bone marrow precursor cells and abnormal T-cells.

 Eosinophilia & Hypereosinophilic Syndrome Treatment

 SCCA’s team of doctors provides a comprehensive range of treatment options for eosinophilia and HES.
 While treatments vary depending on the organs involved and the severity of symptoms, the goals remain the same: